WilsonBillkia/AntiSlide/README.md

 2. Go to chrome://extensions/ and check the box for Developer mode in the top right.
 3. Click the Load unpacked extension button and select the /src folder to install.

 That's it.
-You should now have comfy flashing red warnings when you have stumbled into a slide thread on /pol.
+You should now have comfy flashing red warnings when you have stumbled into a slide thread on /biz /tv or /pol.

 Published under GPL.